ourcodingclub/ourcodingclub.github.io/_tutorials/troubleshooting.md

 # 4. Practice!
 {: #practice}

 Practice truly is the best way to learn how to avoid errors in `R` - to get you started, we have written a purposefully wrong script - you can download the file from this [Github repository](https://github.com/ourcodingclub/CC-1-RBasics).
-There you will find the data `edidiv.csv`, as well as the wrong (`CC_2_RBasics_Wrong_Script.R`) and right script.
+There you will find the data `edidiv.csv`, as well as the wrong (`CC_2_RBasics_Wrong_Script.R`) and right script [- need to add to folder!].
 Can you fix all the mistakes?

 # Tutorial outcomes: